arthur-jacquin/edit/philosophy.md

 ### Others limitations

 * only works with UTF-8 encoding
-* transforms tabs to spaces
+* transforms tabs to spaces (but saves tabs for makefiles)
 * does not visually wrap lines